-All meals are included, and are prepared by 5-star chefs in an African style.
-The three-course dinner is sure to end your day on a high note, especially when complimented with the sounds of nature and the calm evening air.
+All meals are included and are prepared by 5-star chefs in an African style.
+The three-course dinner is sure to end your day on a high note, especially when complemented with the sounds of nature and the calm evening air.

 Luxury Safari in Kruger National Park